Faculty Qualifications for CAP Instructors

 Prior to teaching a CAP course, new instructors are required to attend discipline-specific training and orientation with the USI faculty liaison to learn course curriculum, assessment criteria, pedagogy and course philosophy.
 New instructors also attend a separate training with CAP staff to overview administrative responsibilities and procedures.

 All returning CAP instructors are expected to attend an annual discipline-specific workshop.

 Read more about CAP instructor benefits, responsibilities and the non-compliance policy in the Administrative Guide.

-CAP is accredited by the National Alliance of Concurrent Enrollment Partnerships and meets NACEP standards in curriculum, faculty, students, assessment, and program evaluation.
+Accreditation The College Achievement Program (CAP) is accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).
 For more information, visit the NACEP website.

 The University of Southern Indiana is accredited by The Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools.
 For more information, visit the HLC website.